vasil-yosifov/vscode-copilot-configuration/.github/instructions/maven.instructions.md

 Notes:
 - Place the `Dockerfile` at the module root (`${project.basedir}/Dockerfile`).
-- Keep the Docker build context minimal; only copy the built JAR into context using the plugin's `<resources>`.
+- Keep the Docker build context minimal; only copy the built JAR into context using the plugin's `<assembly>`.
 - Name the image using `${project.groupId}/${project.artifactId}:${project.version}` for consistency.
+- The Fabric8 plugin works identically on Windows, macOS, and Linux, ensuring consistent builds across development environments.

 ### Dockerfile (minimal example)
 Create a `Dockerfile` next to the module `pom.xml` with the following minimal content: